Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 8.11 Compliance & Review

-This section should be treated as a **non-negotiable constraint** for the design, development, and optimisation of Math Dash.
+This section should be treated as a **non-negotiable constraint** for the design, development, and optimisation of Ready Steady Math.
 Any new feature proposal touching engagement or retention must explicitly confirm alignment with these principles before implementation.

 ---